Spleen removal is surgery to remove a diseased or damaged spleen. This surgery is called splenectomy.

 - Hernia at the surgical cut site

-- Increased risk for infection after splenectomy (post-splenectomy sepsis or other infections, children are at higher risk than adults for infection)
+- Increased risk for infection after splenectomy (children are at higher risk than adults for infection)

 - Injury to nearby organs, such as the pancreas, stomach, and colon